 - The 10 percent electric incline could be a useful feature for serious walkers.

-- If you want to use your treadmill for walking only, the treadmill might have too many ‘bells and whistles’.
+- If you only want to walk, then it might have too many ‘bells and whistles’.

 - A simple workout console which displays basic information about your exercise, like; your heart rate, speed, distance and calories burned.